Maxi Mounds

-Maxi Mounds is an American nude big-bust model, stripper and occasional pornographic actress originally from the Long Island, New York area.
+Maxi Mounds (born October 25, 1964) is an American nude big-bust model, stripper and occasional pornographic actress originally from the Long Island, New York area.
 Mounds is known for her extremely large breast implants.
 Mounds' implants are polypropylene string breast implants, which irritate the breast tissue, causing the breasts to grow continuously as they fill with fluid.
 According to her official website, Mounds' breasts each weigh 28 lb.
 She is 6 ft 0 in in height.
 Mounds has polypropylene string breast implants which are also used by fellow big-bust entertainers Chelsea Charms, and Minka, to achieve very large bust sizes.

 Career

 In 1995, Mounds began appearing on the exotic dancing circuit with then fellow stripper Mini Mounds as a duo act called "Moving Violations"; the two were recognized by two awards competitions in 1999, in becoming the USA Duo Champion, and also by the World Duo Competition, where they were the 1st runner-up.
 The two continued to perform together as an act until Mini's retirement from the circuit in 2005.